mashu/ImmuneDiscover.jl/docs/src/index.md

 Immunediscover is a software package specifically developed for analyzing genomic next-generation sequencing (NGS) data of immune receptors.
 The package can be acquired as a prebuilt binary bundle from the [releases page](https://gitlab.com/gkhlab/immunediscover.jl/-/releases).

-# Usage
 Immunediscover comprises multiple commands functioning as distinct standalone tools, each serving a unique purpose.
-The initial input for the program is a single FASTQ file containing the reads and indexing barcodes (indices).
+The initial input for the program is a single FASTQ file containing the reads and TSV file with indexing barcodes (indices).
 Subsequent subcommands necessitate the demultiplexing of data into a TSV format.

-## Search operations
+# Usage
+Basic usage typicallly consists of the following steps:
 1. **Demultiplexing**: Segregates the FASTQ file into appropriate cases.
 2. **Exact**: Assigns demultiplexed reads to exact matches within a database of known alleles.

-## Discovery operations
 These optional steps are aimed at discovering novel alleles:
 3. **Pattern**: Conducts a search for alleles using kmers and trimming heuristics (this method is faster but may result in more false positives).
-4. **Hamming**: Searches for similar sequences across all reads by sliding a window of a known allele across the read (this method is slower but more precise).
+4. **Hamming**: Searches for similar sequences across all reads by sliding a window of a known allele across the read (this method does not discover differences in length but produces fewer false positives).

-## Demultiplexing
+# Demultiplexing
 To demultiplex a FASTQ file, provide the path to the compressed FASTQ file (`fastq.gz`) and a tab-separated (TSV) file with the following mandatory columns:
 - forward_index
 - reverse_index